JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/documents.md

 - In *Mixing Radiance; A treatise on the applications and effects of combining magics of different sources*: "By the Radiant Ones.
 Maybe there is hope.
 Peace.
 I will take the offer.
 I can do this"

-- In *Demonic Dealings; By Artur Crombsby Jr.* :  "The arrogant fools will pay for their deciet.
+- In *Demonic Dealings; By Artur Crombsby Jr.* :  "The arrogant fools will pay for their deceit.
 They'll pay for what they turned me into.
 What they've turned the world into.
 What choice do I have?
 Mathas must have wanted this.
 It is too late.
 I will heal the wounds Ive caused."

 ## Letter to Brood from Five Spire